Earth, Wind & Fire: That's the Way of the World

-During 1975, EWF was approached by Sig Shore, producer of the motion picture Super Fly, to record the soundtrack to a new film titled That's the Way of the World.
+During 1975, EWF was approached by Sig Shore, producer of Super Fly, to record the soundtrack of a new film called That's the Way of the World.
 With a screenplay from Robert Lipsyte, the film was produced and directed by Shore.
-The film starred Harvey Keitel, Ed Nelson, EWF as "The Group" and Maurice as Early, "The Group"'s leader.
-Keitel played the role of a record producer who hears "The Group" performing and is wowed by their act.
+The movie starred Harvey Keitel, Ed Nelson, EWF as "The Group" and Maurice as Early, "The Group"'s leader.
+Keitel played the role of a record producer who's wowed by a performance of "The Group".

-When the band saw the film they were convinced that it would become a box office bomb, which it eventually was.
-They therefore released the film's soundtrack before the film's premiere.
-The LP was produced by White and Charles Stepney and recorded at the Caribou Ranch Studio.
-Stepney had previously worked with artists such as the Dells, Terry Callier and Minnie Riperton and the Rotary Connection, of which Riperton was a member.
-Stepney's writing and production style included a more ornate, orchestral flourish, which influenced the soundtrack album.
+When the band saw the film they were unimpressed and convinced it would be an eventual box office bomb.
+EWF therefore released the soundtrack before the film's premiere.
+Produced by both White and Charles Stepney, the album was recorded at the Caribou Ranch Studio.
+Stepney previously worked with artists such as the Dells, Terry Callier, Minnie Riperton and the Rotary Connection.
+His writing and production style also included a more ornate, orchestral flourish, which influenced EWF's sound then onwards.

-That's the Way of the World was eventually issued in March 1975 by Columbia.
+That's the Way of the World was eventually released in March 1975 by Columbia.
 The album rose to No. 1 on both the Billboard 200 and Billboard Top Soul Albums charts.
 Stephen Curwood of The Boston Globe called the LP "a sound you shouldn't miss."
-Daryl Easlea of the BBC described That's the Way of the World as a "soul masterpiece."
+Daryl Easlea of the BBC described That's the Way of the World as a "soul masterpiece".
 The album was certified US triple platinum.

 From the LP came the single "Shining Star", which rose to No. 1 on both the Billboard Hot 100 and Hot Soul Singles charts.
 This made EWF the first black act to top both the Billboard album and singles charts.
 The song won a Grammy Award for Best R&B Performance by a Duo or Group with Vocals.
 The album's second single was title track "That's the Way of the World".
 It reached No. 5 on the Billboard Hot Soul Singles chart and No. 12 on the Hot 100 chart.

-With the album's success the band was able to hire their own horn section, dubbed the Phenix Horns.
+With the album's success the band could now craft their own horn section, entitled the Phenix Horns.
 They were composed of saxophonist Don Myrick, trombonist Louis Satterfield, and trumpeters Rahmlee Davis and Michael Harris.
-Myrick and Satterfield had both previously worked with White during his days as a session drummer at Chess Records.
+Both Myrick and Satterfield previously worked with Maurice during his days as a drummer at Chess Records.